nileshchakraborty/flash-card-study-helper-ai/README.md

 - 🔍 Web search integration (Serper)
 - 📄 PDF/Image processing for flashcard generation
 - 🎓 Quiz generation from flashcards
+- ✅ Validation & Self-Repair: Generated flashcards are validated for strict JSON/question-answer shape; if invalid/insufficient, the system re-prompts the runtime to repair before returning.
+- 📏 Count Enforcement: Returned flashcards are trimmed/padded to match the requested count; client-side generation auto-falls back to backend if underfilled.
+- 🛡️ Runtime fallback ladder: Preferred runtime (configurable) → alternate runtime → local quiz fallback to prevent failures when an LLM is unavailable

 ## 🚀 Getting Started